 My name is Cynthia Clampitt, and I am a writer, speaker, traveler, and food historian.
 Writing and speaking are how I share with others what I learn as I wander and research—and there is an amazing amount of stuff out there worth sharing.

-In October 2018, Rowman & Littlefield Publishers released my newest book, Pigs, Pork, and Heartland Hogs: From Wild Boar to Baconfest.
-Though it is a new publisher for me, it is something of a companion to my 2015 book from the University of Illinois Press: Midwest Maize: How Corn Shaped the U.S. Heartland.
+As for the previous books: Rowman & Littlefield Publishers released Pigs, Pork, and Heartland Hogs: From Wild Boar to Baconfest.
+Though it is a different publisher, it is something of a companion to my book from the University of Illinois Press: Midwest Maize: How Corn Shaped the U.S. Heartland.

 If neither of these sounds exciting to you, it’s because you don’t know how astonishingly important these two foods are, not just in the American Heartland, but worldwide.
 Pigs, which have been associating with humans for more than 12,000 years, were the first food animals to be domesticated.
 Today, pork is the most commonly eaten meat in the world.
 As for corn, this 10,000-year-old grain has touched, either directly or indirectly, more than you can probably imagine—from vampires to football teams, assembly lines to time zones, literature, economies, international relations, and vastly more.
 Plus, of course, the snack aisle.

 However, both books offer more than fun anecdotes.
 Midwest Maize covers the sweeping drama of the total transformation of the world in the last 150 years, from agriculture (we were still using horses until World War II) to the kitchen (the advent of everything from the stove to canned and frozen food).
 Heartland Hogs explores the rise and fall of civilizations, the Age of Exploration, and the current popularity of all things porcine.